Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Related Work

-General-purpose coding agents such as Codex CLI \cite{codex} and other ReAct-style \cite{react} systems demonstrate tool-augmented reasoning and iterative program repair, combining LLM reasoning with tool execution-based feedback.
+\textbf{Agentic Coding Systems:} General-purpose coding agents such as Codex CLI \cite{codex} and other ReAct-style \cite{react} systems demonstrate tool-augmented reasoning and iterative program repair, combining LLM reasoning with tool execution-based feedback.
 However, such agents are not optimized for verification workflows and often spend tokens on environmental exploration, redundant parsing, or unstructured debugging.
-No prior work has developed hardware verification frameworks using Codex and LangGraph, nor systematically studied LLM token allocation during verification, or evaluated how domain specialization shifts tokens toward coverage-directed reasoning.
+To the best of our knowledge, no prior verification frameworks have combined Codex and LangGraph \cite{langgraph} while analyzing token allocation during verification.